Skip to main content

 (6) "Instructional time" means the time the group spends with the lead teacher each day, excluding nap or rest time.

-(a) The lead teacher shall interact with children a minimum of three and one-half hours daily for at least half the days of each week the program operates.
+(a) The lead teacher is to interact with children a minimum of three and one-half hours daily for at least half the days of each week the program operates.

-(b) If a group requires two or more child care staff members to meet ratio, there shall be a lead teacher and an assistant teacher present.
+(b) If a group requires two or more child care staff members to meet ratio, there is to be a lead teacher and an assistant teacher present.
 Co-lead teachers may be used to meet this requirement.

-(c) The assistant or co-lead teacher shall meet this requirement the other days of the week.
+(c) The assistant or co-lead teacher is to meet this requirement the other days of the week.

-(d) If a program or group operates less than three and one-half hours daily, the lead teacher shall be present for the entire day.
+(d) If a program or group operates less than three and one-half hours daily, the lead teacher is to be present for entire time the group is in session or entire time group operates.

-(e) School-age programs shall have a lead teacher for the duration of either a total of three and one-half hours, the complete before school session, or the complete after school session.
-On non-school days, the program shall meet the three and one-half hour requirement as stated in paragraph (A)(7) to this rule.
+(e) School-age programs are to have a lead teacher for the duration of either a total of three and one-half hours, the complete before school session, or the complete after school session.
+On non-school days, the program is to meet the three and one-half hour requirement as stated in paragraph (A)(7) to this rule.

 (7) "Lead teacher" means the adult who has primary responsibility for the group of children.
-The lead teacher shall meet the three and one-half hour minimum instruction time daily, not including nap or rest, for more than half of the days in operation each week.
-The lead teacher is responsible for activity planning and implementing the curriculum and child assessment requirements related to the current star rating level.
+The lead teacher is to meet the three and one-half hour minimum instruction time daily, not including nap or rest, for more than half of the days in operation each week.
+The lead teacher is responsible for activity planning and implementing the curriculum and child assessment requirements related to the current rating.

 (a) Family child care provider.